iphilbo/Iris/MISSING_ITEMS_REVIEW.md

 # Project Review - Missing Items and Issues

-This project was previously part of a different project (subpathed/submoduled).
+This project is **Iris** with the **RaiseTraker** feature.
+It was previously part of a different project (subpathed/submoduled).
 Based on the migration document from Prometheus, this review identifies what's missing and what needs to be addressed.

 ## Migration Context

-RaiseTracker was extracted from the Prometheus repository where it ran as a sub-application on the `/RaiseTracker` path.
+The **RaiseTracker** feature (within the **Iris** project) was extracted from the Prometheus repository where it ran as a sub-application on the `/RaiseTracker` path.
 The project was designed to work both as:
 - **Standalone application** (using `Program.cs`)
 - **Sub-application** (using `RaiseTrackerApp.cs` methods)